tmk-tran/eda-solo-project-2023/README.md

 ## Acknowledgments

 - Emerging Digital Academy, for teaching me the skills to create this project
-- Thank you to https://css-generators.com/starburst-shape/ for the CSS generator and assisting with creating the animations in the Results commponent of this project
+- Thank you to https://css-generators.com/starburst-shape/ for the CSS generator and assisting with creating the animations in the Results component of this project

 ## Dependencies